First test of the consistency relation for the large-scale structure using the anisotropic three-point correlation function of BOSS DR12 galaxies (An explanatory video is available at https://youtu.be/Zi36ooLPhss.): Theoretical Background

 This paper focuses on the LSS consistency relation in the sub-horizon limit.
 Thus, even in the GR case, at large scales close to the horizon scale, there are additional correction terms for the nonlinear effects given in Section~\ref{Sec:LCDM}, which are derived in the Newtonian limit.
 For example, following~\citet{Tram:2016JCAP...05..058T}, a correction term proportional to $(aH/k)^2$ arises for $F_{\rm g}$, $F_{\rm s}$ and $F_{\rm t}$, respectively, and a new scale dependence emerges as follows:

 Therefore, the parameterisation used in this paper is only valid at the sub-horizon scale.
-See also \citet{Creminelli:2013mca} for a fully relativistic consistency relation.
-See also \citet{Inomata:2023arXiv230410559I} for a detailed study of the squeezed $n$-point function in synchronous gauge.
+See also \citet{Creminelli:2013mca} for a fully relativistic consistency relation. \citet{Inomata:2023arXiv230410559I} also provide a detailed study of squeezed $n$-point functions in synchronous gauge.